TABLE OF CONTENTS

 Intermediate/Advanced Racing Pilots

-The DJI FPV drone has created an entry point for FPV flying.
-It has also shaken up the more traditional offerings from DJI by allowing those who have never flown FPV before to dive right in without needing to build a custom drone or learn specialized piloting skills.
-Its hybrid design makes it great for both cinematic flying or racing.
-With a 4K Super-Wide camera and RockSteady Stabilization, action-packed footage has never looked so good.
+When it first launched, the DJI FPV drone created an entry point for FPV flying, allowing those who’d never flown FPV before to dive right in, without needing to build a custom racing drone or learn specialized piloting skills.

 • N mode for new users